Online Divorce Assistant

 Your marriage certificate

-If you got married:
+If you were married:

 - in BC, see Marriage Certificates to find out what BC marriage certificates look like, and how to order one from the BC government's Vital Statistics Agency